Heretic-oVirt/docs/Overview-eng.md

 Concluding we note that the project intends to work on the following pending points, in order of relevance:

-1. **Document what we did**, not only in form of comments inside scripts/Kickstarts (the docuemntation section of the web site is currently empty);
+1. **Document what we did**, not only in form of comments inside scripts/Kickstarts (the documentation section of the web site is reprehensibly empty);
-2. **Extract the Ansible/gDeploy files** from the Kickstart file of the support PC/VD and place it in the [appropriate Github repository][64];
+2. **Extract the Ansible/gDeploy files** from the Kickstart file of the support PC/VD and place them in the [appropriate Github repository][64];
 3. Investigate the feasibility and community interest for an **oVirt packages rebuild** project, not from community sources but from the **RHV source packages** (RHV is the downstream oVirt equivalent sold by Red Hat bundled with a support contract) in order to extend the supported timeframe of each version.

 Among further future developments there are also integrated solutions for:

 * **backup** (using the [Bareos][27] free software, again to be recompiled from long-term support versions);
 * **monitoring** (centralized gathering of logs and/or integration with the "Metrics Store" solution [being developed for oVirt][28]);
-* **automated complete infrastructure shutdown** unattended and driven by external events (just think of small setups with a single UPS or even an enterpise UPS but without the guarantee of uninterrupted power supply from emergency generators).
+* **automated complete infrastructure shutdown** unattended and driven by external events (just think of small setups with a single UPS or even an enterprise UPS but without the guarantee of uninterrupted power supply from emergency generators).